Program at a Glance

 Ready to master the art of winemaking?

-- You will get an email from the program assistant within a week to let you know of your acceptance into the program and next steps.
+- Once submitted, you will get an email from the Program Education Specialist within 7-10 days to let you know of your acceptance into the program and next steps.

 - Sign up for a free information session – Learn more about the program by enrolling in a free info session.
 If an information session for this program is not currently open for enrollment, click on “notify me,” and we’ll contact you when the next one becomes available.